 All retail businesses are susceptible to seasonal peaks and lulls.
-Exactly when businesses experience these highs and lows is dependent upon factors like the business’s location and product category—after all, winter coats will of course be more popular during the winter season, and this season occurs at different times of the year around the world—but for wireless retailers everywhere, November and December are undeniably the best months for business.
-Approximately 30% of all the electronics sold annually in the U.S. are purchased between Thanksgiving and the Christmas holidays, with Apple alone selling more than 77 million iPhones in the just last quarter of 2017.
+Exactly when businesses experience these highs and lows is dependent upon factors like the business’s location and product category — after all, winter coats will, of course, be more popular during the winter season, and this season occurs at different times of the year around the world.
+But for many specialty retailers everywhere, November and December are undeniably the best months for business.
+For example, approximately 30% of all the electronics sold annually in the U.S. are purchased between Thanksgiving and the Christmas holidays, with Apple alone selling more than 72.9 million iPhones in the just last quarter of 2019.
 ‘Tis truly the season to be a wireless retailer.

 Understand seasonal factors